Chymos: As part of the Orion Corporation

 The Orion Corporation had been founded in 1917.
 During the years, it had acquired numerous business branches which were not part of the medicine business.
 In the middle 1950s the corporation was split into two parts: a new medicine factory keeping the Orion name was founded.
 The "old Orion" took the name Regulus Oy.
 Its daughter companies were Oriola Oy and Noiro Oy.
 Regulus also founded other daughter companies, rescued companies in difficulties and sought to revive their activities.
 The most prominent acquisition in this principle was Chymos.

 Chymos had a good name, up-to-date machinery, strong knowledge about the food industry and professional staff.
 The reasons for the difficulties were bad economic circumstances caused by the post-war famine years and erroneous solutions.
 In 1955 the new CEO of Chymos was Jouko Keränen from the Huhtamäki corporation.
 In 1959 he joined Orion as its CEO instead.

 Keränen's successor as CEO was diploma engineer Yrjö Ylijoki, who had joined Chymos as an operational engineer in 1945.
 From 1951 to 1952 he served as supervisor of the company's Toijala factories.
 The Toijala factories were discontinued in 1952, and production returned to Lappeenranta.
-Ylijoki followed along and served as the technical supervisor of the Lappenranta factory.
+Ylijoki followed along and served as the technical supervisor of the Lappeenranta factory.
 In 1959 he was appointed CEO of Chymos as the successor of Keränen, who had moved to Orion.

 Under Ylijoki's leadership the factory expanded and became a prestigious factory in its field.
 According to the 1957 report, Chymos produced thirty different kinds of juice and marmalade, almost a hundred kinds of candy and macaroni.
 Production of macaroni was done in the Regulus factories in Keuruu.

 A major breakthrough happened in the early 1960s as sales increased, which caused the factory to enter production difficulties, even though its machines were working at peak efficiency and the staff worked three shifts.
 The factory had to be expanded, which happened in 1962.
 In the early 1970s Chymos was exporting its products to over thirty countries worldwide.
 There were over four hundred employees, and the company was the third largest private employer in Lappeenranta.

 The next expansion phase happened in the middle 1960s.
 The new premises were mostly for candy production and storage.
 Organisational changes and ownership solutions were accepted in 1969, which caused Regulus Oy, Orion Oy, Chymos Oy and Noiro Oy to cease being separate companies and form a joint company Orion-yhtymä Oy.

 The last landmarks of the Tammenoksa era disappeared in 1972, when the old main building was dismantled and the offices were temporarily relocated into an old riding hall acquired recently.
 For future use the company acquired land from elsewhere, with Chymos eventually owning 27 hectares of industrial space in Lappeenranta.
 In the early 1970s Chymos employed 650 people.